deajan/osync/README.md

 Osync can work with in three flavors: Quick sync mode, configuration file mode, and daemon mode.
 While quick sync mode is convenient to do fast syncs between some directories, a configuration file gives much more functionnality.
-Please use double as directoires delimiters.
+Please use double quotes as path delimiters.
 Do not use escaped characters in directory names.

 QuickSync example
 -----------------